danbuckland1/TinDog/README.md

 # TinDog
-This is a mock dating site for dogs ala Tinder
+This is a mock dating site for dogs ala Tinder using Bootstrap, HTML and CSS